sirjofri/Scalem-Docs/Intro-Terminology.md

 Each scalability group has its own quality level, as well as its own bundle of console variables.
 Example scalability groups are: Resolution Quality, Reflection Quality, Effects Quality, Global Illumination Quality.

+### Scalability Capture (Scalem)

+This is a bundle of data captured on a specific target machine.
+It contains the target machine name, a comment, the benchmark results and the current scalability settings.

 ### Target Machine

 Target Machine refers to a specific machine under controlled conditions.